hcavarsan/kftray-blog/content/99.blog/posts/9-oss-legos.md

 ### Middle Ground Licenses - Balancing Sharing and Privacy

->Alex uses your Lego engine in her custom car model.
-She tweaks the engine for better performance and shares those improvements with you.
-However, she keeps her car design private.
-This way, the core engine gets better for everyone, while Emma's unique work remains hers.
+>Alex uses your Lego engine in her custom car model. he tweaks the engine for better performance and shares those improvements with you.
+However, he keeps  car design private.
+This way, the core engine gets better for everyone, while Alex's unique work remains hers.

 Consider if you say, `You can use my special Lego engine in your own creations, but if you change the engine itself, you need to share those changes with everyone.
 However, you can keep the rest of your creation to yourself.` This way, the core part stays open, but your friends can keep their own creations private.